angular-schule/angular-cli-ghpages/README.md

    cd your-angular-project
    ```

-2. By default the Angular CLI initializes a git repository for you.
+2. By default the Angular CLI initializes a Git repository for you.
    To add a new remote for GitHub, use the `git remote add` command:

    ```sh